Placido Domingo apologizes after union finds he sexually harassed women

-NEW YORK (Reuters) - Opera singer Placido Domingo apologized to the women who have accused him of sexual harassment on Tuesday, after an investigation by the American Guild of Musical Artists concluded he had behaved inappropriately with female musicians.

-One of the most feted opera stars of the modern era, Domingo, who is Spanish, said in a statement he had spent several months reflecting on the allegations made by his musical colleagues.
+One of the most feted and powerful opera stars of the modern era, Domingo said in a statement he had spent several months reflecting on the allegations made by his musical colleagues.

 “I respect that these women finally felt comfortable enough to speak out, and I want them to know that I am truly sorry for the hurt that I caused them,” he said.

-More than three dozen singers, dancers, musicians, voice teachers and backstage staff have said they witnessed or experienced inappropriate behavior by Domingo towards women at different opera houses over the last three decades.
+More than three dozen singers, dancers, musicians, voice teachers and backstage staff have said they witnessed or experienced inappropriate behavior by the 79-year-old Spanish singer towards women at different opera houses over the last three decades.

-The American Guild of Musical Artists (AGMA), the labor union representing performers and producers in opera houses and concert halls across the United States, hired a former prosecutor last September to investigate the complaints.
+A former prosecutor was hired to investigate the complaints last September by the American Guild of Musical Artists (AGMA), the labor union that represents performers and producers in opera houses and concert halls across the United States.

 “The investigation concluded that Mr. Domingo had, in fact, engaged in inappropriate activity, ranging from flirtation to sexual advances, in and outside of the workplace,” the statement said.
 “Many of the witnesses expressed fear of retaliation in the industry as their reason for not coming forward sooner.”